MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

     >**Note**: Rather than typing the user name, you can paste the content of Clipboard.

-1. In the **InPrivate** browser window, in the Azure portal, search and select **Resource groups** to verify that the az104-02-aaduser1 user can see all resource groups.

 1. In the **InPrivate** browser window, in the Azure portal, search and select **All resources** to verify that the az104-02-aaduser1 user cannot see any resources.

 1. In the **InPrivate** browser window, in the Azure portal, search and select **Help + support** and then click **+ New support request**.